 The second of the two katas in this series Bassai Sho follows a similar embusen (line of attack) as Bassai Dai, but it is shorter in length.
-This kata introduces several new techniques such as a ni-jodan-shita-zuki (double inverted upper level punch), chudan-tsukami-uke (middle level grasping block), and gedan-tsukami-uke (lower level grasping block).
-Once a student has familiarized themselves thoroughly with Bassai Dai they can begin to learn Bassai Sho which they will find portrays a more outward feeling calmness, while still maintaining great inner strength.
-This is quite the opposite from Bassai Dai which is noted for its visible display of outward power.
-Within this kata the student will discover a whole new set of challenges while at the same time still performing some of the more familiar techniques found in Bassai Dai.
+This kata introduces several new techniques such as, ni-jodan-shita-zuki (double inverted upper level punch), chudan-tsukami-uke (middle level grasping block), and gedan-tsukami-uke (lower level grasping block).
+Once a student has familiarized themselves thoroughly with Bassai Dai they can begin to learn Bassai Sho.
+They will find this kata portrays a more outward feeling of calmness, while still maintaining great inner strength.
+Quite the opposite from Bassai Dai, which is noted for its visible display of outward power.
+Within this kata the student will discover a whole new set of challenges, while at the same time still performing some of the more familiar techniques found in Bassai Dai.

-This kata contains 27 movements and should take the student approximately 60 seconds to complete.
-The correct performance of this kata is irequired in order to advanc ein rank from Sho Dan (1st Dan) to Ni Dan (2nd Dan).
-In addition to performing the kata, the student must also demonstrate appropriate bunkai for this kata as a requirement for advancement.
+This kata contains 27 movements, and should take the student approximately 60 seconds to complete.
+The correct performance of this kata is irequired in order to advance in rank from Sho Dan (1st Dan) to Ni Dan (2nd Dan).

 There are two kiai points in Bassai Sho.
 The first one occurs on the gedan-sokuto-kekomi (lower level sword foot thrust kick) which occurs on the last movement at the top of the "I" of the embusen (line of attack).
 The second one occurs on the last ni-yoko-chudan-zuki (middle level side double punch).